-- X. Combat related military pay if the pay is the result of deployment to or service in a combat zone and was not received immediately prior to serving in combat zone. - Y. Guaranteed Basic Income is a program where citizens receive direct cash payments on a regular basis if they meet the eligibility criteria for that program.
-Income from this program is exempt when any funding comes from a private source. - Z. Universal basic income is a government-guaranteed program that provides a modest cash income at regular intervals (e.g., each month or year) to every individual or household to meet basic needs.
+- X. Combat related military pay if the pay is the result of deployment to or service in a combat zone and was not received immediately prior to serving in combat zone. - Y. Guaranteed Basic Income is a program where individuals receive direct cash payments on a regular basis if they meet the eligibility criteria for that program.
+Income from this program is exempt when any funding comes from a private source. - Z. Universal Basic Income is any payments that is funded solely with private funds or mixture of private and public funds will be excluded income.
 [8.139.527.9 NMAC Rp, 8.139.527.9 NMAC 11/01/2023]